dcgreatrex/decisionExpt_averaging/README.md

 The mean location of the underlying ILD distribution is manipulated throughout the experiment using the psychophysical method of constant stimuli.
 Some trials are therefore easy to classify (due to the mean of the distribution being far away from mid-point), whereas others are harder to classify (due to the mean of the distribution being close to mid-point).
 The timing of the sequence is also manipulated and can either form a periodic rhythm (3 Hz - 333 ms) or an irregular aperiodic rhythm.

-It is hypothesised based on previous findings (Greatrex, 2015; 2016) that periodicity will decrease the time it takes for participants to respond (and thus the amount of sampled decision-information required to reach a decision), but not necessarily increase the accuracy of the decision.
+It is hypothesised, based on previous findings (Greatrex, 2015; 2016), that periodicity will decrease the time it takes for participants to respond (and thus the amount of sampled decision-information required to reach a decision), but not necessarily increase the accuracy of the decision.
 All sounds are digitally generated in Matlab (The MathWorks) at a sampling rate of 48.8 kHz and should be presented over professional grade headphones in a sound attenuated recording booth.

 ## References
 * [Brainard, D. H. (1997).
 The psychophysics toolbox.
 Spatial vision, 10, 433-436.](http://bbs.bioguider.com/images/upfile/2006-4/200641014348.pdf)